DARJYO/LumenAI/README.md

 ## Architecture

-Agri-LLM is built on the following stack:
+LumenAI is built on the following stack:

 - **Backend**: FastAPI for API handling.
 - **Model**: Hugging Face Transformers for NLP.